 “I have a Bachelor’s degree in Social Work and Masters in Public Administration in International Development.
 I work as the Country Manager of Zambia for OneSight.
 OneSight has provided me with a platform to be able to achieve my personal goal of ensuring that human potential is unlocked through vision care access in Zambia.
 The organization has also given me support, guidance and above all else, a great team full of expertise.
 I believe in inherent human potential which needs to be nurtured and unleashed, so my goal is to help others in my journey to success.
 That’s why I focus on providing opportunities for growth for each member of my team and encourage them to think beyond their current positions and aim higher as a way of preparing them for higher positions.
 I empower others through mentorship and leadership development, instilling the importance of personal growth in team members”OneSight sustainable vision care centers are dependent on donors like you.

-OneSight sustainable vision care centers are dependent on donors like you. .
+OneSight sustainable vision care centers are dependent on donors like you.
+Donate $30 to give an eye exam and pair of glasses to someone in need .